ros-navigation/docs.nav2.org/tutorials/docs/navigation2_dynamic_point_following.rst

 - The action will indefinitely run until it is canceled by who initiated it.

 The detection of the dynamic object (person) pose to follow is outside the scope of this tutorial.
-As shown in the following diagram, your application should provide a detector for the object(s) of interest, send it in the call to the NavigateToPose action, and update it during the execution of this task:
+As shown in the following diagram, your application should provide a detector for the object(s) of interest, send the initial pose to the ``NavigateToPose`` action, and update it on a topic for the duration of the task:

 .. image:: images/navigation2_dynamic_point_following/main_diagram.png